 Europe

-With different regions and cultures to discover, Europe is the perfect continent to explore with many open border crossings.
+Europe is the perfect continent to explore, with many open border crossings and different regions and cultures to discover.

-Western Europe is the easiest to travel around with many home comforts and an organised transport network but for the more seasoned solo who is looking for somewhere more rustic, visit the Balkans: Albania, Serbia, Bosnia, Macedonia or Bulgaria.
+Western Europe is the easiest to travel around, with many home comforts and an organized transport network, but for the more seasoned solo traveller who is looking for somewhere more rustic, visit the Balkans: Albania, Serbia, Bosnia, Macedonia, or Bulgaria.

 Types of travelers: Australians, Asians (in the Alpine countries), Russians (in the Balkans), Europeans.